vib-tcp/introduction_2_HPC/README.md

 <section>

-Hello and welcome to our @tutor workshop!
+Hello and welcome to our VIB workshop!
 We are very happy to have you here.

-This is the @edition edition of this workshop.
+This is the 2nd edition of this workshop.

 > We are using the interactive Open Educational Resource online/offline course infrastructure called LiaScript.
 > It is a distributed way of creating and sharing educational content hosted on github.